timonson/flowingChart/README.md

 - Takes sync and **async** iterators as data input
 - Stops, waits and continues automatically for data
 - All units of the coordinate system are customizable
-- Simple and minimalist design for changing data

 ## Api